wolfetplayer/RealRTCW/README.md

 # RealRTCW

-RealRTCW is a community single-player remaster of Return to Castle Wolfenstein based on the iortcw source port.
+RealRTCW is a community single-player overhaul project for Return to Castle Wolfenstein based on the iortcw and rtcw-sp source code.

 Features:
 * All iortcw features including proper widescreen support